deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 ```

 ## Configuring Circle CI
-Our SETI team created some amazing helpers for making lambda CI/CD pipeline as simple as possible.
+The Deliveroo engineering team created some amazing helpers for making lambda CI/CD pipeline as simple as possible.
 This automagically wires up the deploy pipeline to push our image to a separate deployment S3 bucket and then deploys the image to our target environment.
 These are open source and you can find them [here](https://github.com/deliveroo/circleci).
 The corresponding docker image, while publicly available, is a little bit Deliveroo specific.
 However, there are some useful scripts that others can remix and adapt to their own needs.

 ## Conclusion
 When building a lambda microservice, there are aways additional items that should be taken into account besides just coding the new service, such as: